gaborhor/TADPREP/docs/method_tuning.md

       - When verbose=True:
         - Explain how it can preserve feature distribution
-        - Compare/contrast with other methods
+        - Compare/contrast with other imputation methods

 - MORE USER FEEDBACK: